Eucile/doctor-search/README.md

 ### Description

-A basic API call that returns a list of Portland-based doctors based on the user's search parameters.
+An API call that returns a list of Portland-based doctors based on the user's search parameters.
 The list currently returns the first 10 indexed doctors that fall under the searched categories.

 ## Specs